 State Policy Network

 The State Policy Network (SPN) is a coordinated network of conservative think tanks in every state in the country.
-It’s an $83 million empire that drives corporate-backed American Legislative Exchange Council (ALEC) model bills in state capitals by issuing reports and testifying in favor of the legislation.
+It’s an $120 million empire that helps drive corporate-backed bills in state capitals by issuing reports and testifying in favor of the legislation.
+The legislation is often drafted by company lobbyists at American Legislative Exchange Council meetings.

 In 2013, The New Yorker’s Jane Mayer highlighted SPN and wrote, “Although the think tanks have largely operated under the radar, the cumulative enterprise is impressively large, according to the [Center for Media and Democracy] report.
 In 2011, the network funneled $79 million into promoting conservative policies at the state level.”
 It is considered ALEC’s biggest ally in the states.